dekimir/postgres-searchbox/package/README.md

 ## Real-world data

 To work with a modest dataset of 20K rows.
-You can import an Algolina dataset [algolia/instant-search-demo](https://github.com/algolia/instant-search-demo) collected from the bestbuy API.
+You can import an Algolia dataset [algolia/instant-search-demo](https://github.com/algolia/instant-search-demo) collected from the bestbuy API.
 A helper script to create a table, download, insert, and index the data is at `packages/scripts/create-store.ts`.
 To run this script `yarn install` and `yarn script:create-store`, the database is around 20MB.

 To work with a dataset of 10M rows.
-You can import https://datasets.imdbws.com/title.basics.tsv.gz from imdb.
+You can import https://datasets.imdbws.com/title.basics.tsv.gz from IMDB.
 A helper script to create a table, download, insert, and index the data is at `packages/scripts/create-movies.ts`.
 To run this script `yarn install` and `yarn script:create-movies` this could take 5-10 minutes.